rails/rails/guides/source/testing.md

 #### Revenge of the Fixtures

 For the purposes of unit testing a mailer, fixtures are used to provide an example of how the output _should_ look.
 Because these are example emails, and not Active Record data like the other fixtures, they are kept in their own subdirectory apart from the other fixtures.
-The name of the directory within +test/fixtures+ directly corresponds to the name of the mailer.
-So, for a mailer named +UserMailer+, the fixtures should reside in +test/fixtures/user_mailer+ directory.
+The name of the directory within `test/fixtures` directly corresponds to the name of the mailer.
+So, for a mailer named `UserMailer`, the fixtures should reside in `test/fixtures/user_mailer` directory.

 When you generated your mailer, the generator creates stub fixtures for each of the mailers actions.
 If you didn't use the generator you'll have to make those files yourself.

 #### The Basic Test Case

-Here's a unit test to test a mailer named +UserMailer+ whose action +invite+ is used to send an invitation to a friend.
-It is an adapted version of the base test created by the generator for an +invite+ action.
+Here's a unit test to test a mailer named `UserMailer` whose action `invite` is used to send an invitation to a friend.
+It is an adapted version of the base test created by the generator for an `invite` action.

 ```ruby
 require 'test_helper'